alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/ad.md

 make -j4
 ```

-Add VERBOSE=1 to see compilation and link details.
+To see compilation and link details, add `VERBOSE=1`.

-Results of the build will be placed under `build/bin` folder:
+Results of the build are placed under `build/bin` folder.
+For example:

 ```tree
 bin